-The Directors of Undergraduate Studies are Professor Mark Rom and Professor Matthew Carnes.
+The Directors of Undergraduate Studies are Professor James Lengle and Professor Matthew Carnes.
 Please see the Directors of Undergraduate Studies to declare your major and request approval for studying abroad.

 Course scheduling information can be found via the registrar's website and the MyAccess system.
 When prompted, select "Government," "Political Economy," "International Affairs" or "All."
 You may also sort courses by Professor or type.